xifanlii/GFAANet/README.md

 The file "cam.py" is our tool for generating heatmaps.

+The floder "hotmaps" contains some of our visualization results.

 The code for our work（GFAANet) will be made publicly available after the paper is published.